 For 2D animation, this is where you would draw the backgrounds, finalize the look of the character designs, and rig the characters in a 2D animation software if needed.

-For stop motion animation, this is where you would build puppets, props, clothing, and sets that are needed for the video.
+For stop motion animation, this is where you would build puppets, props, clothing, and sets that are needed.

 7. Create a previs (or pre-visualization).